gpcache/gpcache/README.md

 ## Current state
 - Proof of concept written in python, but actual tool shall be written in C++
+- C++ implementation has passed the proof of concept (as expected), but has not yet catched up with the python version

+### Why C++
+Main trigger was stats.
+I was not able to figure out how to use stats result in python and had to issue a manual stats.
+Therefore a new syscall.
+Besides performance problems this results in asynchronities since sometimes differnt values will be cached than actually used by the to-be-cached-tool.

 ## Build gpcache from source
 Demonstrating with an in source build, although that is not really encouraged.